3point14thon/meetup_rsvp_predictor/README.md

 # showup

-## Using machine learning to predict meetup attendance event attendance
+## Using machine learning to predict meetup event attendance

 ### Motivation